Oyster Point Dragons

 Port and Starboard - Nautical terms for left and right, respectively.
 Port is the left-hand side of a vessel, facing forward.
 Starboard is the right-hand side, facing forward.
 Since port and starboard never change, they are unambiguous references that are not relative to the observer.

 Standard Dragon Boat and Safety Commands – See the separate OPD document entitled ‘Basic Commands, Techniques, & Components of a Boat.’

-- A minimum of eight (8) paddlers, not counting the steersperson, must be on board for the boat to be allowed out on open water.
+- Weather permitting, a minimum of eight (8) paddlers, not counting the steersperson, must be on board for off-the-dock practices to be held.

 - Paddler must be fit enough to paddle.